Honoring Joan Rivers: 12 of the Trailblazing Comedian's Wisest Quotes

 Joan Rivers was more than just another funny face, one that she joked she'd someday donate to Tupperware.
 She actually was A Real Piece of Work.

-The outspoken veteran comedian, loved and loathed the world over for her witty, cut-to-the-bone humor, died at 1:17 p.m.
-ET today in her native New York City a week after she went into cardiac arrest during vocal cord surgery.
+The outspoken veteran comedian, loved and loathed the world over for her witty, cut-to-the-bone humor, died on Sept.
+4, 2014, in her native New York City a week after she went into cardiac arrest during vocal cord surgery.
 She was 81 years old.

 Whether she embraced it or not, Rivers was a feminist, glass ceiling-smashing entertainment industry trailblazer from the get-go.
 Her 1959 debut role in showbiz -- when the gravelly-voiced Jewish Brooklynite played a lesbian with a crush on a character portrayed by the still-undiscovered Barbra Streisand in Driftwood -- was beyond risqué for its time.
 She was only getting started.